StefH/GitHubReleaseNotes/Wix/HowTo.md

 Build setup project

 ## Generate yaml
-Use LinqPad on `generate files.linq` to generate the yaml files.
+Use LinqPad on `generate files.linq` to generate the 3 yaml files.

 ## Add yaml
-Add the new {version}.yaml to the soluton in the "Wix and winget-pkgs" folder
+Add the 3 new yaml files to the soluton in the "Wix and winget-pkgs" folder

 ## Verify : Validate
 Do a `winget validate --manifest {version}.yaml`